Loristics/GitHub-Basics/README.md

 The fact is there is a reason why dynamic companies like Amazon have turned away from PowerPoint decks, and toward 6-page essays (more on this later), and more hide-bound organizations like the U.S. Army end up producing *PowerPoint Rangers*.

 My hope is that in making you work in an unfamliar way in an unfamiliar environment you will think about the process of research, thinking, and writing differently than you have before.
 And that is why we are using plain text and we are using version control.
-And why we are using GitHub so that, in the end, you own your work.
+And why we are using GitHub so that, in the end, you own your work and it's not in someone else's file format.

+Okay, so two things rolled into one: plain text and version control, but in this moment, we have to get you into/onto GitHub so you have a place to put plain text documents and then we will work on making your plain texts do as much as most Word documents.
+(Please note that by claiming this I am thinking about the vast trove of Word documents that do no more than a lot of one-off chracter formatting and not those that use Word's style system -- if you have no idea what that is, you're the problem.)

+*If you want to jump ahead to the notes about plain text, see [texted.md]() in this repository.*

 ### What you need to do